 Another good dining option is the restaurant at Rundale Palace, the region’s main tourist attraction.
 Again, order the chicken – Bauska is one of the leading poultry producers in the Baltic states.

-No trip to southern Latvia would be complete without a visit to Rundale Palace, an 18th century Baroque masterpiece constructed for the Duke of Courland.
-Although it suffered tremendously during WWII and the subsequent Soviet era, the palace has been fully restored to its former splendor.
-You can read more about Rundale’s history and see a lot more of my photos here.
+Rundale Palace is an 18th century Baroque masterpiece constructed for the Dukes of Courland.
+Although it suffered tremendously during WWII and the subsequent Soviet Occupation, the palace has been fully restored to its former splendor.
+You can find my detailed article on Rundale Palace here.

 It’s possible to visit all the places in this post via public buses, though the journey will be easier and more enjoyable with your own wheels.
 I rented a car in Riga and loved having the freedom to pull over and admire the scenic countryside.